-Change of Program
+Change of Degree Program

 The process of changing to/from a certificate or degree is a formal procedure requiring official approval and documentation.
-Students must submit a Program Change Request Form to the Registrar's office.
+Students must submit a Degree Program Change Request Form to the Registrar's office which can be found at www.gsot.edu/student-references/#studentforms.
 Approval from the Academic Dean is required.
 Students should consult with their academic advisor first of their intention to change for help with this process.